prwilliams5/docs/README.md

 monitoring environment.
 This stack utlilzes agent polling, SNMP traps, as well as Shell, Perl, and Python scripting to provide live status updates of devices across multiple sites.

----
+## Example Dashboard

-## Example
+Grafana dashboard monitoring a Linux server, this happens to be a Zabbix server.

-Grafana dashboard monitoring a Zabbix server.
 Many different types of both virtual and physical hosts can be monitored.
 The combination of Zabbix and Grafana can be both flexible and powerful.

 ---